ranithu-h/ranithu-h/README.md

 ### 🎓 Education & Leadership

 - **Cambridge A Levels** – Royal International School
+- **Bachelor's in Computer Science and AI - Sapienza University of Rome - First Year Currently**
 - **Head Prefect (Final Year)**
   👨‍🏫 Led student initiatives, coordinated events, and represented the student body in academic and extracurricular matters.